lazlowa/pypz-python/_sources/core/data_transfer.rst.txt

    :parts: 1
    :caption: Inheritance diagram

-Notice that both plugins are implementing the `ResourceHandlerPlugin` interface as well, which allows to create and delete resources for the channels.
+Notice that both plugins are implementing the :class:`pypz.core.specs.plugin.ResourceHandlerPlugin` interface as well, which allows to create and delete resources for the channels.

 .. note::
    Note that it is not mandatory to use this plugin.
 If you have a better idea, how to integrate channels into *pypz*, feel free to implement it.

+Although :class:`ChannelOutputPort <pypz.abstracts.channel_ports.ChannelOutputPort>` and
-Although `ChannelOutputPort` and `ChannelInputPort` have an N-to-M relation, there is an N-to-1 relation on channel level i.e., a `ChannelOutputPort` will create as many `ChannelWriters` as many `ChannelInputPort` is connected, but the `ChannelInputPort` creates only one `ChannelReader`.
+:class:`ChannelInputPort <pypz.abstracts.channel_ports.ChannelInputPort>` has an N-to-M relation,
+there is an N-to-1 relation on channel level i.e., a :class:`ChannelOutputPort <pypz.abstracts.channel_ports.ChannelOutputPort>` will create as many :class:`ChannelWriter <pypz.core.channels.io.ChannelWriter>` as many :class:`ChannelInputPort <pypz.abstracts.channel_ports.ChannelInputPort>`
+is connected, but the :class:`ChannelInputPort <pypz.abstracts.channel_ports.ChannelInputPort>` creates only one :class:`ChannelReader <pypz.core.channels.io.ChannelReader>`.

 .. figure:: ../resources/images/multiple_channel_w_reader_writer.png
    :alt: ChannelWriter-ChannelReader N-1